alahiff/lammps/README.md

 These examples make use of the PROMINENCE Command Line Interface.

 ### Single node, MPI, OpenMP
-Here we run one of the benchmark problems using 8 cores, with 4 MPI processes each running 2 OpenMP threads.
+Here we run one of the benchmark problems using 8 cores, with 4 MPI processes each running 2 OpenMP threads:
 ```
 prominence create --name lammps-lj \
                   --cpus 8 \